 - Install a reliable mobile security anti-virus and internet security app.
 Frequently scan your mobile phone for malicious software, and remove malware and virus from your mobile phone.

-Randomly scan your mobile phone for malicious software and remove harmful virus and malware from your mobile phone.
+Randomly scan your mobile phone for malicious software and remove harmful viruses and malware from your mobile phone.